CONSERVATORSHIPS

 A conservator is a person appointed by the court to manage the personal and financial affairs of a family member who is incapacitated.
 These can be sensitive matters if the subject of the conservatorship objects or if siblings or other family members cry foul.

-The attorneys of Pilicy, Ryan & Ward, P.C., have experience in conservatorship law and all elder law matters.
+The attorneys of Pilicy & Ryan, PC have experience in conservatorship law and all elder law matters.
 We have represented those petitioning for appointment as conservator and we have represented the interests of the ward (conservatee).
 We can also handle situations in which a conservator needs to be removed.

 Our law firm serves the entire state of Connecticut.
 We can guide you through this process, whether it is straightforward or highly contested.